lifecycle-project/analysis-tutorials/GITFLOW.md

 ## Commiting files
 When you changed a fileset that is of use for other people to or you are just finished with it you can commit it into the repository.
-Be adviced once you commit a fileset you have need to push it as well to get it into the remote repository.
+>note: Once you commit a fileset you have need to push it as well to get it into the remote repository.

 - Click on "commit"